flutter/samples/game_template/README.md

 like a main menu, a router, a settings screen, and audio.
 When building a new game, this is likely everything you first need.

-When you're ready to enable the more advanced integrations, like ads and in-app payments, read the _Integrations_ section below.
+When you're ready to enable more advanced integrations, like ads and in-app payments, read the _Integrations_ section below.